 When the sealant has dried fully, I took some aluminum profile (aluminum angle bar) to make a frame to protect the glass and to make the panel stronger.

 One finished panel

-At one site of the block the + and – from the panel is going in and at the out side will go the wire going to the inverter.
+At one side of the block the + and – from the panel is going in and at the outside will go the wire going to the inverter.

 The junction box at the back of the panel with the blocking diode.

 I contacted the local solar panel shop for a suitable inverter as this one needs to be small (remember that I only make a small amount of electricity with this panel).

 In the shop was a small inverter laying around which could not be sold, and I could have this for free as it would otherwise be in the shop for a few more years.